Jnapfx/Javier-6-months-projects/docs/index.md

 ### Current Focus

-As I approach graduation in **Oct 2025**, I'm seeking opportunities in **SOC Analyst** roles where I can contribute to building robust defense systems and continue learning from experienced security professionals.
+Now that I’ve completed the DAE Cybersecurity Program, I’m pursuing SOC Analyst opportunities where I can apply my training in monitoring, threat detection, and incident response, while actively preparing for the CompTIA Security+ certification.

 ---